-This is designed for entry level electricians & mechanics.
+This course is designed for entry level electricians & mechanics.
 The course will introduce electricians to control technology and teach them troubleshooting techniques.
 Each student will wire several industrial control circuits employing motor starters and relays.
-They will test and troubleshoot their panels.
+They will spend time hands-on testing and troubleshoot their panels.

 - Learner Outcomes:

 - 1. Given a wiring diagram, panel switches and wire, the student will wire a lamp to be controlled from three locations.

 - 2. Given an Allen-Bradley Motor Starter the student will disassemble and rebuild the starter.

 - 3. The student will be introduced to the operation and wiring of control devices.
 Using the concepts of basic undervoltage circuit design, the student will design and draw a motor control circuit.

 - 4. The student will be able to design a control circuit from a functional specification and wire a panel using the design.